r0zetta/alien_ecology/README.md

 - to observe and document interesting emergent behaviours in the simulated swarm
 - to understand whether evolution can be used to improve reinforcement learning mechanisms

 Unfortunately, at this moment, the agents in this simulation are not able to learn policies that improve their longevity within a reasonable time frame.
 I was hoping that using evolved policies as a starting point for learning agents might speed up (or bootstrap) the reinforcement learning process, but this is clearly not the case.
 Although the mean age of policies in genome_store increases over time, the policies themselves, when viewed using the visual simulator, don't do what we'd expect (i.e. move around to evade predators, pick and eat food, etc.).
-I'm not sure whether letting this thing run for a year or two (instead of overnight) would help improve that, but I don't have the time to find that out.
+I'm not sure whether letting this thing run for a much longer period (instead of overnight) would help improve that.
+I'm ultimately interested in discovering a mechanism that can train these agents in a reasonable timeframe.

-See videos in the media folder for examples.

 ## Results: effects of learning, evolution, and a hybrid approach on organism age